 Champions set the business up for success

-COVID-19 continues having an outsize impact on our lives and work, but no matter what lies around the corner, an agile customer service operation can give smaller businesses the necessary runway to survive whatever comes next.
+COVID-19 continues having an outsize impact on our lives and work, but no matter what lies around the corner, an agile customer service operation, such as Zendesk for SMBs, can give smaller businesses the necessary runway to survive whatever comes next.
 In 2021, SMB Champions were 2.4 times more likely than Starters to be able to adapt when needing to completely rethink support processes in the face of a major issue, including external factors like a pandemic, a new product launch, or a major product issue.

 There are two major contributing factors to their adaptability:

 - Investment in CX.
 SMB Champions were 2.9 times more likely than Starters to have accelerated major CX projects.
 As a result, they were also 9.6 times more likely to believe they made the right decisions during the pandemic to maximize their resiliency.

 - Using CX metrics to make data-driven decisions.
 Support is an essential link in the feedback loop, and Champions use CX data to course-correct in the name of better customer experiences.
 Business leaders at SMB Champions are six times more likely than Starters to review CX metrics and key performance indicators daily.

 A regular flow of information between customer service and support staff and decision-makers leads to a better business.
 Maintaining this essential link in the feedback loop helps ensure the customer support teammates will remain trusted collaborators as the company matures and, perhaps, scales up.
 SMBs can create an even stronger feedback loop by integrating multiple customer touchpoints via tools like Qualtrics and SurveyMonkey.